eiffelqiu/bunny-defender/README.md

 Bunny-Defender
 ==============

-'Bunny Defender' was written with Coffee Script + Phaser framework(phaser.io)
+'Bunny Defender' game written with Coffee Script + Phaser framework(phaser.io)

 This game was based on Lynda.com's tutorial (http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html), but it was rewritten with coffee script and add Cakefile with minification build process for mobile app.